 - Strengths: live collaborative editing, English accuracy

-- Weaknesses: Japanese accuracy is modest; bot-joining required
+- Weaknesses: Japanese accuracy is modest; bot-required

-3-tool comparison
+The 3-tool comparison

 | Item | tl;dv | Notta | Otter |